openhybrid/Arduino-Yun-image/README.md

 ### Find the SD card device

 With a microSD to SD card adapter, plug your microSD card in your computer.

-Type in the following into the terminal:
+Enter the following command into the terminal:

+#### Mac OS X
 		diskutil list

+#### Linux
+    sudo fdisk -l

-You will see all the disks that are mounted in your computer.
+You will see all the disks that connected to your computer.
-Find the disk that has the capacity of your SD card.
+Find the device name for the disk that has the capacity of your SD card.
-For example the device name could be "/dev/disk2."
+For example the device name could be "/dev/disk2" or "/dev/mmcblk0."

 ### Unmount the SD card device

-Now type in the terminal:
+#### Mac OS X
 		diskutil unmountDisk [your SD card device]

+#### Linux
+    sudo umount [your SD card device such as /dev/mmcbkl0]

 > :warning: **Warning:**  Ensure that you use the device name of your SD card.
 If you use the name of another disk connected to your computer, you will overwrite the data on this disk!
 All previously